-Unfortunately, it is close to impossible to breed Black land crab in captivity.
+Unfortunately, it is close to impossible to breed Black land crabs in captivity.
 Currently, the pet industry completely depends on wild-caught species.

-This is what I found in scientific literature:
+This is what I found in the scientific literature:

-- Females reach maturity at 2 inches (3 cm) carapace width.
+- Females reach maturity at 2 inches (3 cm) of carapace width.

-- After mating, females usually stay in burrow while carrying their developing eggs for the 15 to 16 days.
+- After mating, females usually stay in burrows while carrying their developing eggs for 15 to 16 days.